-This important monument is situated very close to North-Eastern gate of the fort complex.
+This important monument is situated very close to North-Eastern gate of the Gwalior fort.
 Raja Man Singh build this separate residence for his most beautiful Queen Mrignayani who was a Gujar princess.

 If you find this post useful, please share and leave your valuable feedback in the comment box.